 Inspection Reports Page 1 of 2

-In good condition & clean: glass chimney is free from soot, smoke or stains.
+In good condition, clean inside & outside, glass chimney was free from soot, smoke or stains.

-Oil was found to be free from motes dust or dirt and had not been filtered.
+Oil examined & found to be free from motes, dust or dirt.
+It had not been filtered.

 It was found to be level.

-Cover on; clean, made of linen ticking - hung up in the lantern room when not in use.
+There is one, clean, made of linen ticking.
+Hung up in Lantern room when not in use.

-1 set, in good condition, made of linen ticking, put up & taken down at proper time.
+2 sets clean, in good condition; put up & taken down at proper time.

 There is none required.

-Very good; They have the appearance of neatness & care.
+Very good.
+They are clean & have the appearance of care.